artsy/eigen/docs/getting_started.md

 ### Running Tests

-In Xcode/AppCode:
+We can only run tests in one specific environment, today that is `10.3` on an iPhone 6.
+This is because we use visual snapshots for UI regressions.

+You can install the iOS 10 SDK by opening Xcode's preferences, going to "Components" then downloading "10.3.x".
+Once it's all downloaded, it will show up in the dropdown in the top left corner.

+#### To run test in Xcode

 Tap `cmd + u` to run all tests, use `ctrl + alt + cmd + g` to run the last set you clicked on via the GUI.
-Tests _need_ to be ran on an iPhone 6 in iOS 9.

-To get the iOS9 SDK: open the prefs `cmd + ,` go to Components, then select 9.3.
+We run

-Command line:
+#### Command line

 ```
 make clean
 make